Odd isn’t it that once you start to think about something it seems to pop up everywhere?

 What are the benefits of being authentic?

 Each and every one of us has failings and talents, each of us has vulnerabilities.
-So never look at others and imagine they have it all under totally control, they don’t.
-And confidence to be oneself is merely a sliding scale.
-You can improve where you are on that scale with logical and clear observation of your talents and as you become more relaxed that you are ‘good enough’ you will move up that confidence scale.
+So never look at others and imagine they have it all under total control, they don’t.
+Confidence to be oneself is merely a sliding scale.
+You can improve where you are on that scale with logical and clear observations of your talents and as you become more relaxed that you are ‘good enough’ you will move up that confidence scale.

 Amazingly, once you start to accept that you really are, well something special and truly individual, you will find yourself in increasingly more situations where your talent is called upon and like a rolling stone you will gather the moss of confidence.